 In the United States, wildfires are prevalent in the western states, particularly in the end of summer and early fall, when the hot, dry desert winds fan flames that run fast and furiously through forests, over mountains, valleys and anything

 The world is an unpredictable place.
 You never know when you may become an accident victim.
 Some accidents are more serious than others but many will benefit from quick help or medical service.
 Now, other than hospitals and doctors, Emergency

 If you aspire to become a firefighter, it would benefit you to know a little bit about the basic organization of a modern fire department.
 You already know a fire department (or similar names around the world) is an organization

-Two students have been selected as recipients of the Future Firefighters Summer 2017 scholarship season.
-Founder of Future Firefighters and retired, award-winning firefighter, Roland Dykes, expressed: “On behalf of the Future Firefighters Board of Directors and myself, I wish to
+Three students have been selected as recipients of the Future Firefighters August 2018 scholarships.
+Award-winning retired firefighter and Founder of Future Firefighters, Roland Dykes said: “The Future Firefighters Board of Directors and myself thank all those who submitted scholarship applications.

 The Hazardous Materials Identification System (HMIS) Color Bar is similar (but not identical) to the Fire Diamond.
 The HMIS is a hazard rating system that uses color bar labels to identify and provide information about chemical hazards.
 It was developed